 Since March 2020, the outbreak of COVID-19 has had a huge impact on the Netherlands and the rest of the world.
-On April 3, 2020, Aegon N.V. decided not to pay a final dividend for 2019 and instead to add the profit for 2019 to its reserves in response to calls from the regulatory authorities, i.e. the Dutch Central Bank and EIOPA.
-What the impact of the pandemic will be in 2021 is difficult to estimate.
-At this point, the Vereniqing's cash position is strong enough to meet all of its ongoing obligations.
+On April 3, 2020, Aegon N.V. decided not to pay a final dividend for 2019 and instead to add the profit for 2019 to its reserves in response to calls from the regulatory authorities, i.e. the Dutch Central Bank and EIOPA (European Insurance and Occupational Pensions Authority).
+Aegon N.V. restarted payments of dividend in September 2020 and prolonged them in 2021.
+What the impact of the pandemic will be in 2022 is difficult to estimate.
+At this point, the Vereniging's cash position is sufficient to meet all of its ongoing obligations.